EOFY checklist for Australian investors

 With the Australian financial year rapidly drawing to a close, the month of June presents one last opportunity to get on top of your investments and understand what the tax implications are — before it’s too late.

 For tax purposes, each financial year is seen as a snapshot in time used to assess the tax payable by individual Australians.
-Because of this, the timing of when investment income is earned, or when investors realise capital gains, has important tax implications.
+Because of this, the timing of when investment income is earned, or when you realise capital gains, has important tax implications.

 Take stock of your stocks (and unlisted investments)